nwillc/gorelease/README.md

 1. Commit your code in preparation for release.
 1. Update the `.version` file with a new version number.
-1. Run `gorelease`, or use a `//go:generate go run gorelease` in your code and `go generate`
+1. Run `gorelease`, or use a `//go:generate gorelease` in your code and `go generate` to run it.

 This will:

 1. generate a new `version/version.go`
-1. Create a tag with the version
+1. Create a tag with the version, prepended by a `v`
 1. push the tag
 1. push the repository